mcci-catena/Catena-Sketches/extra/catena-message-0x14-format.md

 ## The Things Network Console decoding script

 The following script does similar decoding for [The Things Network console](https://console.thethingsnetwork.org).
-This script also supports formacs 0x11 and 0x15.
+This script also supports formats 0x11 and 0x15.

 ```javascript
 // This function decodes the records (port 1, format 0x11, 0x14, 0x15)